CloudLabs-MOC/mslearn-ai-fundamentals/Instructions/Labs/unit-5/08/page02.md

     ![](../images/lab01-image5.png)

-   >**Note**:  This will open the Azure Machine Learning Designer interface where you can  begin creating your machine learning pipeline by dragging and dropping components.
+   >**Note:**  This will open the Azure Machine Learning Designer interface where you can  begin creating your machine learning pipeline by dragging and dropping components.

 1. Once the **Designer** page is loaded, make sure that you’re on the **Classic prebuilt** tab under the **New pipeline** section.
 From here, click on the box with a **➕ (plus icon)** that says, **Create a new pipeline using classic prebuilt components**.